skilesare/immortality/a_fresh_start/README.md

 When we observe this pattern of bootstrap and the timescales that we currently consider to be reasonable for the age of the universe and the time taken for each bootstrap, we can make a generalization about the universe.  **The universe is in the business of bootstraps.**  Further, I will assume that it is a **moral imperative** of the universe that bootstraps occur.
 Each bootstrap is an advancement and that advancement is given moral authority over the existing economies to reach a new bootstrap.

+What right do I have to say that morality comes into it at all?
+This is a very complicated question and one that I can't answer very well.
+It is simply a presupissition at this time that is drawn from the fact that we, as human beings, are the result of three bootstraps.
+I will lean some on Alexander's theoretical proposal for the equation of wholness here.
+When things become a thing, it is good and right and the world is made.

-To be put more plainly, the biological has the moral authority to attempt to overcome and even disrupt the patterned forces of the inorganic world.
+The biological has the moral authority to attempt to overcome and even disrupt the patterned forces of the inorganic world.
 Society has the moral authority to disrupt biology and shape the inorganic for its gains.
 The intellectual has the authority to structure society, the manipulate biological, and subdue the inorganic to create repeatable symbolic realities.
 This authority is real and it is **dangerous**.

 VI.
 Moral Responsibility

 The fact that the biological system bootstrapped twice reveals a key fact about the universe that helps redeem the moral tyranny that moral authority can suggest.
 If society had completely subdued biology, the intellect would have never evolved.
-While society has authority over biology it also has the **moral responsibility **to provide for all the additional bootstrapping that these unpredictable systems may have.
+While society has authority over biology it also has the **moral responsibility * to provide for all the additional bootstrapping that these unpredictable systems may have.

 Our approach to the future must recognize the authority but must act with responsibility because we cannot predict where the next great jump may occur.